Project leaders: PD Dr. Christian Lotz, Barbara Fichtl M.A.

 In recent years, various disciplines have been contributing data in an increasing amount related to place names through the creation of multiple digital gazetteers.
 The increased number of gazetteers reflects the high demand for this structured data in various disciplines, such as history, geography, archaeology, climate change research etc. However, differences in these new data sources, including metadata, lead to severe challenges for their scientific usage.

 The Herder Institute (HI), the Institute for Regional Geography (IfL) and the Justus Liebig University Giessen (JLU) take up this challenge.
 They will not set up a new gazetteer.
-Instead, they create a web application that allows access to multiple online gazetteers for the comparison of their contents and metadata.
+Instead, the project team aims to analyse historical case studies that show how regimes of geographical knowledge changed between the 18th and 21st century; and the team will create a web application that allows access to multiple online gazetteers for the comparison of their contents and metadata.
 Using known metadata and data integration architectures, they develop critical methodologies and a research network with infrastructure for its sustainability to support research involving or using place names.

 Gazetteers and geographical names represent arrangements of power and knowledge, i.e. geographical discourses.
 By creating gazetteers and defining place names, scientific and state authorities determine perspectives on the world, a continent or a region.
 The analysis of gazetteers and their varying scope and content from the 18th to the 21st century is an example par excellence to investigate how arrangements of power and knowledge have changed since the early modern period and how they change right now when entering the digital era.
 Like in a magnifying glass, the study of gazetteers shows mechanisms and consequences of digitization processes that apply to various other fields including the transformation from analogue to digital encyclopaedias and how they define the “state of the art” of specialist knowledge; the change of economic statistics and how they structure international trade and dependence; the development of environmental monitoring and how it defines borders and frontiers of “ecological restoration”, and more.